-Head to Head Comparison Between Django vs flask
+Head to Head Comparison Between Django and flask (Infographics)

-Below is the top 7 comparison Between Django vs Flask
+Below is the top 7 comparison between Django and Flask:

-Below is the Some list of points that explained the key Difference between Django and Flask
+Below is some list of points that explains the key difference between Django and Flask:

 - The parameter to be discussed is in relation with a transfer of request object.
 Each view is set as an individual parameter in Django whereas the request based object is imported from flask module and looks like a global variable in the case of Flask.

 - Django relies on its ORM or uses its SQLAlchemy whereas Flask makes use of peewee and SQLAlchemy.
 Due to the void of any present ORM, authors create independent solutions from a particular ORM.
 Flask minimalism, therefore, gives a positive effect on the environment.